what3words/wordpress-autosuggest-plugin/readme.txt

 = Enabling the plugin in a post or page =

-To enable the plugin on a post or page, simply add a text input field, contained inside a form, and add the field's *id* to the plugin's *Input Selector(s)* configuration option as described below.
+To enable the plugin on a post or page, simply add a text input field, contained inside a form, and add the field's *css selector (.class, #id)* to the plugin's *Input Selector(s)* configuration option as described below.

 = what3words API settings =

-A what3words API key is required to use this plugin as it authenticates and interacts with the what3words [RESTful API](https://docs.what3words.com/api/v2/)
+A what3words API key is required to use this plugin as it authenticates and interacts with the what3words [RESTful API](https://developer.what3words.com/public-api/docs#overview)

-If you don’t have a what3words API key yet, you can quickly and easily sign-up and [register](https://what3words.com/register?dev=true) for one.
+If you don’t have a what3words API key yet, you can quickly and easily sign-up and [register](https://accounts.what3words.com/create-api-key) for one.

 = General Settings =

 * Input Selector(s) - the `input` fields that the plugin is configured to search for 3 word addresses.
-These should be specified as a comma separated list of jQuery object selectors.
+These should be specified as a comma separated list of css selectors.

 * Input Placeholder Text - an optional placeholder to be displayed in the `input` fields that are configured in the *Input Selector(s)* option.

-* Suggestion Count - by default, the plugin will return 3 suggestions; you can choose to display between 8 and 8 suggestions.

 = Localisation Settings =

 * Input Language - specifies the default language that should be used for searching for 3 word addresses.
-If *Multilingual Search* is disabled; then only 3 word addresses in the *Input Language* will be used.

-* Multilingual Search - by default, the plugin searches for 3 word addresses in *all* languages; you can restrict searches to a single language by disabling this option.

-* Enable Country Filtering / Country - by default, 3 word address suggestions will be returned for all countries.
-You can configure the plugin to restrict suggestions to a single country by checking the *Enable Country Filtering* checkbox and selecting the desired country in the
-*Country* dropdown.

-* Text Direction - specifies the text scanning direction of the 3 word address search box.
-Options are *Left to right* or *Right to left* (e.g. for Arabic).

 = WooCommerce Support =